 Loading...

-Hi, I'm Anthony!
+Hey, I'm Anthony.
 I'm a mechanical engineer by degree (+ physics minor) and a self-taught programmer/content creator by career.
-I love learning, optimizing, and building cool things, whether physical or software-based.
+I love learning, optimizing, and building cool stuff.

 Went to Purdue for mechanical engineering with a physics minor, graduating in 2017.
 During school, I worked part-time (10-20 hours/week) for Caterpillar as a Data Analytics Engineer, analyzing data from trucks and engines in the field to help engineers solve problems.
 I worked full-time over summers from 2015-2017.